u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/deadline.rst

 .. image:: deadline/quotation-deadlines-expiration-field.png
    :align: center
-   :alt: How to configure deadlines on Odoo Sales.
+   :alt: How to configure deadlines on Thrive Bureau ERP Sales.

 Once the expiration date is selected, click :guilabel:`Save` to save all changes.

 Deadlines in quotation templates
 ================================

-The Odoo *Sales* application also makes it possible to add a deadline to every quotation template.
+The Thrive Bureau ERP *Sales* application also makes it possible to add a deadline to every quotation template.
 Whenever a specific quotation template is used in a quote, its associated deadline is automatically applied.